leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 `System` is the main namespace for the C# runtime.
 The sub namespace `Numerics` adds many numerical classes, such as `Vector3`, which we use.

-We define our own `namespace Coding4Engineers`.
+We define our own `namespace Coding4Engineers` (and inside we add another namespace for this chapter of the book, which we, again, are just doing to avoid collisions with later chapters in the same project).

-In it, we implement a class called `LatticeExample`.
+In it, we implement a class called `App`.
 Our class really has no data members and will never be instantiated using `new`.
-The only reason it exists is to provide a function named `Task`, in which we do all of our work.
+The only reason it exists is to provide a function named `Run`, in which we do all of our work.

 We mark this function as `static`, as it is a function that can be called without creating an instance of the class.
 We will dive into this in more detail some other time.